Skip to main content

 Abstract

-This invention presents a device for visualizing dynamic magnetic fields using diamonds with special defects called nitrogen-vacancy (NV) centers.
+This is an innovative device for visualizing dynamic magnetic fields using diamonds with special defects called nitrogen-vacancy (NV) centers.
 The device includes a diamond with NV centers, a laser to make these centers glow, and a microwave system to interact with them.
 It also has a microscope to capture high-speed, wide-area images and a detector to create detailed maps of magnetic fields.
-The device can operate in two modes: one that measures magnetic fields at a single point and another that measures across a larger area.
+The device can operate in two modes: one that measures magnetic fields at a single point and another that measures it across a larger area.
 This allows for dynamic and detailed imaging of magnetic fields.

 Technology readiness level